Whiteknight/ParserObjects/docs/v3/index.md

 ### `IResult<T>`

 The `IResult<T>` abstraction represents the result of a parser execution.
-It communicates success or failure, and on success it may include the derived value.
-The result may also include metadata about the result (location, a custom error message, etc).
+It communicates success or failure, on success it includes the derived value and on failure it includes an error message.
+The result also includes metadata about how many inputs were consumed and the location in the input stream where the match occurred.

 ### `IParser<TInput, TOutput>`

-`IParser<TInput, TOutput>` represents a parser object, and is the core component of the ParserObjects library.
-Parsers take an `ISequence` of input values and return an `IResult` indicating success or failure.
+`IParser<TInput, TOutput>` and related interfaces represent a parser object.
+These are the core component of the ParserObjects library.
+Parsers take an `ISequence<TInput>` of input values and return an `IResult<TOutput>` indicating success or failure.

 See the page on [Parser Usage](parser_usage.md) for information about using parsers.